testshadab/testshadab/README.md

 **Bug reports:**

-**Usually now a days all the bugs are reported in bug tracking tools.
+**Usually nowadays all the bugs are reported in bug tracking tools.
 These are just samples of bug reports.**

  - [Web Application bug report](https://tinyurl.com/webtest12QA)- For a Web application testing with steps, videos and log files.